symfony/symfony/UPGRADE-5.1.md

 Form
 ----

+ * Not configuring the `rounding_mode` option of the `PercentType` is deprecated.
+It will default to `PercentToLocalizedStringTransformer::ROUND_HALF_UP` in Symfony 6.
+ * Not passing a rounding mode to the constructor of `PercentToLocalizedStringTransformer` is deprecated.
+It will default to `ROUND_HALF_UP` in Symfony 6.
  * Implementing the `FormConfigInterface` without implementing the `getIsEmptyCallback()` method is deprecated.
 The method will be added to the interface in 6.0.
  * Implementing the `FormConfigBuilderInterface` without implementing the `setIsEmptyCallback()` method